ricardodpcosta/ScholarPy/README.md

 ## Installation

+Check whether your system provides a [**Python**](https://www.python.org/downloads/)'s installation with version 3.10 or above, and the [pip](https://pypi.org/project/pip/) package installer is available on your Python installation.

-Before installing **ScholarPy**, it is generally recommended to install packages in a virtual environment to avoid modifying the system state.
+It is generally recommended to install **ScholarPy** and its dependencies in a virtual environment to avoid modifying the system state.
+Several options for creating a virtual environment are available, including:

+* [**venv**](https://docs.python.org/3/library/venv.html): a Python module for creating lightweight virtual environments, each with their own independent set of packages installed in their site directory.
+Since **venv** is part of Python's standard library, no installation is required.

+* [**conda**](https://anaconda.org/anaconda/conda): an open source package management system and environment management system for installing multiple versions of software packages and their dependencies and switching easily between them.
+Usually, **conda** needs to be [installed](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) previously.

-There are three methods to install and use **ScholarPy** described below.
+There are two methods to install and use **ScholarPy** described below.

-### A. Manual installation (quick local setup)

-The Python package installer [pip](https://pypi.org/project/pip/) must be installed before proceeding.

 **1. Clone the repository:**